Ek Nayi Chhoti Si Zindagi: Plot

-Just as relation was going to be fixed as Isha gives rice with milk to Vrinda.
-Devki comes in and degrades Vrinda while teasing her by announcing Isha is the new manager for the kids, causing Vrinda to hate her more.
-Arjun becomes a famous businessman that wants to adopt Vrinda.
+A friendship begins between Isha and Vrinda, but Devki ruins it as she degrades Vrinda and announces Isha as the new manager for the kids, making Vrinda to hate her more.
+Arjun disguises himself as a famous businessman on the pretence of that wanting to adopt Vrinda.
 He talks to Vrinda alone and they both confess their love to each other.
 Bhola finds out that that man was Arjun and tells Devki.
 Isha warns Vrinda about it and Arjun leaves, she covers up the ordeal.
-Devki tells her men to check all of Vrinda's belongings.
-A letter that Arjun gave to Vrinda falls out and Bhola sees this.
-While Devki is trying to get it Isha took it and ate it.
-When she goes to beat Isha, Ira bites her arm.
-Devki tries to hit Ira bit Isha stops her.
+Devki tells her men to check all of Vrinda's belongings and a letter that Arjun wrote to Vrinda falls out and Bhola sees this.
+When Devki is about to take it, Isha takes it first and eats it.
+When Devki is about to beat Isha, Ira bites her arm.
+Devki tries to hit Ira but Isha stops her.
 Isha tells her that while she is here she will change everything.
 Devki is embarrassed and leaves.
-Vrinda apologizes to Isha for being mean to her and they both are friends now.
+Vrinda apologizes to Isha for being mean to her and they both become friends.

-Outside Tinnu sees Bhola and Devki talking to a foreigner.
+Outside, Tinnu sees Bhola and Devki talking to a foreigner.
 After the foreigner leaves, Devki tells the kids that she is sorry and tells them that they could do whatever they want to.
 Tinnu suspects her and tells Isha and Vrinda about this.
 Isha follows Devki and Bhola and finds out that the foreigner is the owner of the biggest adoption center in America.
 He wants two little cute girls so he can take them to America and someone could adopt them.
 Devki wants to sell Ira and Chutki to the foreigner.
 Isha is shocked and tells Arjun, Vrinda and Tinnu.
 When Devki is giving Ira and Chutki to the foreigner, Chetna comes.
 Devki kicks the foreigner out immediately.
 Every one were confused.
 They think that Chetna will buy one of the kids but Isha finds out that Chetna is the real owner of the place.
 She is really nice to all the children, gives them new clothes, good food, and new toys.
 On the day of Isha's birthday, Chetna organises a party for her.
 But Isha, Tinnu, Vrinda and all the kids plan to get Devki and Bhola kicked out from the orphanage.
 Isha calls some people to buy a child.
 Chetna sees this and Devki blames it on Bhola, who is then kicked out.